iNUX-TUD/Teaching/Lectures/IMAGES/README.md

 # IMAGES
-Here all images used in lectures are being saved.
+In this directory all images used in lectures are stored.